video-annotator/pythonvideoannotator/docs/source/user-docs/timeline/index.rst

 |

 - Create a new event:
-	- double-click on the track an time it wish to add a new event.
+	- double-click on the track and time you wish to add a new event.
-- Edit the event label:
+- Rename the event label:
 	- double-click over the event.
 - Resize the event:
 	- drag the left and right side of the box until you reach the desired size.